Orthoptics with Foundation Year BMedSci

 On successful completion of the foundation year, you will progress to Orthoptics BMedSci.

 The foundation year to this degree is carefully designed to build your confidence in your abilities, develop essential academic and study skills, and provide the subject specific knowledge essential for success.
-You will study within the Department for Lifelong Learning, where we have nearly forty years’ experience working with adult learners, helping them to unlock their potential to succeed at degree-level study.
+You will study with the Lifelong Learning in the School of Education, where we have nearly forty years’ experience working with adult learners, helping them to unlock their potential to succeed at degree-level study.

 Entry requirements